Skip to main content

 July 2024

-The launch of the project will coincide with a series of events on the CSH Networks.
-These events will engage with the maternity community including clinical professionals and those with lived experiences, and will identify key target areas within the maternity care pathway that could be explored.
+The project launched alongside a series of events on the CSH Networks.
+These events engaged the maternity community — including clinical professionals and those with lived experience — to identify key target areas within the maternity care pathway for exploration.

 Recruitment and workshops